antarctica/lantern/docs/site.md

 Exceptions to this scale MAY and will be made for specific use cases.

 Tailwind's `space-x-*` and `space-y-*` classes SHOULD be used for spacing between elements for consistency.
+Padding SHOULD be used over margins where possible to limit the number of classes.

 > [!TIP]
 > Run the `css-audit` [Development Task](/docs/dev.md#development-tasks) to check currently used classes in templates.